mikumikudice/beeplusplus/doc/Tutorial/BASIC.md

 };
 ```
  Note that:
-* it's not needed to define `i` with `auto` or something like that because it is already intended to be a definition, and the type is inferred from `list`, so no need for unnecessary keywords.<br/>
+* it's not needed to define `i` with `auto` or something like that because it is already intended to be a definition, and the type is inferred from `list`, so no need for unnecessary keywords.
 * only these two modes are allowed in B++.
-The compiler will complain if you don't fallow any of these syntaxes.<br/>
+The compiler will complain if you don't fallow any of these syntaxes.

 You can use some magic asm jumps and do these basic things too:
 ```c